Image of two women walking and shopping for a post covering the best mystery shopping companies.

 Canadian mystery shoppers have two options: major US companies with strong Canadian coverage, and Canada-only companies that focus on the Canadian market.

-US Companies with Strong Canadian Coverage
+US Companies With Strong Canadian Coverage

 • Market Force Information — Full Canadian coverage with local offices (read our review)